-Due to the status of the vegetation (Pondoland-Ugu Sandstone Sourveld) being "Vulnerable", this area has been given moderate sensitivity (Figure 6.1).
+Due to the status of the vegetation types observed onsite (Bedford Dry Grassland and Bisho Thornveld) being "Least Threatened", these areas have been given low sensitivity (Figure 6.1).

 All riparian vegetation identified onsite is classified as high sensitivity (Figure 6.1).
-All watercourses (with a 32 metre buffer) have been given high sensitivity.
-A 100 m buffer around the wetland onsite indicates a nogo area.
 The vegetation type considered transformed has been allocated low sensitivity (Figure 6.1).